jeherve/rest-api-post-embeds/readme.txt

 * `jeherve_post_embed_featured_image` allows you to replace the Featured Image used for each post.

 == Changelog ==

+= 1.2.1 =
+Release Date: August 26, 2015

+* Add more error messages when an API query doesn't return expected results.
+* Make sure custom WP REST API queries are correct (square brackets should not be stripped from query URL).

 = 1.2 =
 Release Date: August 26, 2015